Top 5 Myths About the Flu Vaccine

 MYTH #1: You can catch the flu from the vaccine.

 You will not get the flu from a flu shot.
-The flu vaccine is made of inactive viral particles, meaning it doesn’t contain the live virus.
+The flu vaccine doesn’t contain any strains of an active virus.
 You may experience some side effects like muscle aches or a mild fever, but that’s due to your body producing protective antibodies.

 MYTH #2: You don’t need to get a flu shot every year.